Exact and mean-field analysis of the role of Hubbard interactions on flux driven circular current in a quantum ring: Numerical results and discussion

 A few generic features emerge from these results.
 First, the magnitude of the persistent current gets reduced compared to the ordered case.
 This reduction is a direct consequence of disorder-induced localization, which tends to trap electrons at specific sites and thereby suppress their mobility.
 The inclusion of on-site interaction $U$, however, partially counteracts this localization effect.
 Since the on-site Hubbard repulsion disfavors double occupancy, it effectively enhances the delocalization tendency and increases the overall kinetic energy of the system, leading to an enhancement of the PC.
 When nearest-neighbor interaction $V$ is added, the current amplitude decreases again.
 To minimize nearest-neighbor repulsion in a half-filled ring, electrons attempt to occupy the same site in the absence of sufficiently free neighboring sites, which reduces their hopping probability and consequently suppresses the PC.

 Figure~\ref{N=10, random disorder ring}(d) illustrates the corresponding PC variation for the less-than-quarter-filled case with $N_\uparrow = 2$ and $N_\downarrow = 1$.
-Here, the black, red, and blue curves represent the cases ($U=V=0$), ($U=2, V=0$), and ($U=2, V=1$), respectively.
+Here, the black, red, and blue curves represent the cases ($U=V=0$), ($U=0.8, V=0$), and ($U=0.8, V=0.4$), respectively.
 As in the half-filled case, the circular current increases with increasing on-site interaction $U$, owing to the enhancement in the average kinetic energy arising from reduced double occupancy.

 In contrast to the half-filled situation, the role of the nearest-neighbor interaction $V$ is markedly different in this dilute regime.
 With plenty of empty neighboring sites available, the extended Hubbard repulsion can push electrons away from each other without confining them to the same site.
 This process increases their mobility and therefore enhances the current.
 Consequently, in the less-than-quarter-filled band, the PC increases with the strength of the nearest-neighbor interaction $V$, in agreement with the numerical results.